IzakCancino/Phayao/README.md

 ## 📌 Characteristics

-- **Account:** A section for login/create an account, view your data and saved shopping cars.

 - **Menu:** This section has all the products available in the restaurant, classified in three groups foods, desserts, and drinks.
 Also, you can add and remove products to the shopping car.

 - **Shopping Car:** Accessible with the shopping-car button in the top-right corner in all pages.
 Here you can see the products that you added from the _Menu_ section, this information have been saved in the local storage of the navigator.
 Also, you can modify the shopping car in this page, adding, removing, and deleting products from this.